markusdosch/essentialmunich/README.md

 ### TV & Radio

 - There are a number of Free-TV and Pay-TV channels in Germany
-- Channels like ARD, ZDF, and BR are publicly financed.
-They are financed by the GEZ fee, a monthly fee every household in Germany has to pay.
+- Channels like ARD, ZDF, and BR are publicly financed ("Rundfunkbeitrag")
 - There are two large TV groups in Germany: RTL Group, that operates RTL, RTL2, Super RTL, VOX, n-tv, as well as a couple other Pay-TV ones.
-And ProSiebenSat.1, that operates ProSieben, SAT.1, kabel eins, sixx, ProSieben MAXX
+And ProSiebenSat.1, that operates ProSieben, SAT.1, kabel eins, sixx, and ProSieben MAXX.

 ### Movies